IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_website.md

   * The “elevator pitch” / Thesis Statement
   * A link to your pre-thesis site
   * A link to a pdf of your pre-thesis defense presentation
-  * Documentation of your prototype from pre-thesis
+  * Documentation (i.e. hi-res images and/or video) of your prototype from pre-thesis

 * *Sourced & Annotated Research / Reference / Inspiration*
   * Sourced means where did you get this from? if it is a website, provide a link.
 If it is a book, provide a bibliography.
 If it is an image, where did you get it from?
 If it is a quote, who said it or who did you poll or interview?